mindspore-ai/docs/tutorials/source_en/advanced/model/metric.md

 When a training task is complete, an evaluation function (Metric) is often required to evaluate the quality of a model.
 Different training tasks usually require different metric functions.
 For example, for a binary classification problem, common evaluation metrics include precision, recall, and the like.
 For a multiclass classification task, macro and micro may be used for evaluation.

-MindSpore provides evaluation functions for most common tasks, such as `nn.Accuracy`, `nn.Precision`, `nn.MAE`, and `nn.MSE`.
+MindSpore provides evaluation functions for most common tasks, such as `train.Accuracy`, `nn.Precision`, `nn.MAE`, and `nn.MSE`.
 The evaluation functions provided by MindSpore cannot meet the requirements of all tasks.
 In most cases, you need to customize metrics for a specific task to evaluate the trained model.

 The following describes how to customize metrics and how to use metrics in `nn.Model`.